trsteinmetz/AWS-EDA-Example/README.md

 ![Architecture Diagram](/images/EDA-diagram.png)
 <p align="center">Event Driven Architecture Diagram</p>

-Using the AWS Management Console, the user sends an event to the EventBus (1).
+Using the AWS Management Console, the user sends an event to the Event bus (1).
 EventBridge checks the event’s metadata against the three rules created for this workload (2).
 All rules are evaluated simultaneously, and the event can match more than one rule.

 If the event’s metadata matches the criteria in `rule-stateMachine`, it triggers the execution of an AWS StepFunction ([`AWS::StepFunctions::StateMachine`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html)) (3).
 If the matched rule is `rule-api`, the event is sent to an API Endpoint ([`AWS::Serverless::Api`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html)) (4).
 A Lambda Function is executed, and the result is logged in CloudWatch (5).
 Finally, if `rule-snsTopic` matches the event, it is sent to a SNS Topic ([`AWS::SNS::Topic`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sns-topic.html)) (6).
 From there, the message is sent to an SQS Queue ([`AWS::SQS::Queue`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sqs-queue.html)) subscribed to the Topic (7).
-The Queue has its dead-letter queue configured, and if an error occurs, The Topic's `LoggingConfig` property handles logging in CloudWatch (8).
+The Queue has its dead-letter queue configured and, if an error occurs, the Topic's `LoggingConfig` property handles logging in CloudWatch (8).

 ### Usage